black-desk/errors/docs/OVERVIEW.md

 in Golang (https://pkg.go.dev/errors)
 has become quite usable after some time of development.

-So let's bring the mechanism to c++11.
+So let's bring the mechanism to c++.